arj03/setsum-cs/SetSum/Sync/README.md

 A binary-prefix trie traversal.
 Keys are compared bit-by-bit from the most significant bit.
 Each trie node covers all keys sharing a common bit-prefix.
 The replica and primary exchange subtree counts, recursing only into subtrees where the primary has more items than the replica, until each differing subtree is small enough to resolve via Setsum peeling.

-Because the protocol is unidirectional, **counts alone are sufficient to prune the trie** — no hashes are exchanged during BFS traversal. `primaryCount == replicaCount` guarantees the subtrees are identical; `primaryCount > replicaCount` means the primary has items the replica is missing.
+Because the protocol is unidirectional, **counts alone are sufficient to prune the trie** — no hashes are exchanged during normal BFS traversal. `primaryCount == replicaCount` guarantees the subtrees are identical (primary is always a superset, so equal counts imply equal sets); `primaryCount > replicaCount` means the primary has items the replica is missing.

 ```mermaid
 flowchart TD